matt-tingen/userscripts/README.md

 Add userscripts to the extension using the files in the `dist` folder.
 Clicking the "Raw" button on a userscript GitHub page may cause the extension to prompt you to install.
 If not, the contents of the file can be copied a new userscript in the extension.

 **Warning**: These scripts are intended for my personal use and will auto-update which is a security risk if you don't fully trust me.
+To avoid this, there are two options:

+1. Configure your extension not to update external scripts.
+For instance, in TamperMonkey, set the "Update interval" under "Externals" to "never".
-To avoid this, configure your extension not to update required scripts or add the commit hash to each `@require` within the repo e.g.
+1. Add the commit hash to each `@require` within the repo e.g.

 ```diff
 - // @require      https://raw.githubusercontent.com/matt-tingen/userscripts/master/src/netflix/index.js